telliott99/MyJava/input.rst

     world
     1
     >

+In C or C++ we would have an additional variable to tell how many different values are in the array, but Java takes care of that for us more or less automatically, either by using the for-each construct or by accessing ``args.length``

-And here is an example that does a check that the argument is the correct type:
+Here is a second example that checks to see that the argument is the correct type:

 .. sourcecode:: java